basis-company/sharded-queue.py/README.md

     async def start(self):
         '''
-        run any code before perform would be called
+        run any code on worker is bind to the queue
         '''

     async def perform(self, *requests: ParseEventRequest):